 by BRUCE MACKINNON

-Generally the airport operator bears the greatest responsibility for the management of wildlife FOD.
+Generally, the airport operator bears the greatest responsibility for the management of wildlife hazards.
 Over 80% of bird strikes, and certainly most — if not all — mammal strikes, occur within the airport environment.
 Since airport operators are considered to have invited aircraft to use their facility, and since landing fees are collected in many cases, the courts in most jurisdictions assume that the airport operator has a duty of care to manage wildlife hazards and a duty to warn aircraft operators of the hazards.
 There is considerable case law to support the position that the airport operator is responsible for managing wildlife hazards.

 Aircraft operators cannot avoid flying at lower altitudes during the landing and take off phases of flight.
 It is during these low altitude operations that aircraft most frequently come into conflict with birds simply because birds do not normally fly at high altitudes.
 Exposure to wildlife hazards can be minimized if agencies such as municipal governments locate and manage such bird attractions as landfills and other waste disposal facilities in a manner that either reduces bird numbers or concentrates them away from aircraft flight paths.
 Commercial activities such as farming or fast food outlets can attract significant numbers of birds.
 The proper management and positioning of these facilities can contribute to a reduction in the number of bird strike incidents occurring at an airport.
 Finally, airport operators can reduce exposure by managing the habitat at their airports in a manner that minimizes bird attractions.

 There are a number of tactical solutions that can be initiated to support the strategic activities related to reducing exposure.
-Airport staff, ATS/ATC (Air Traffic Service/Air Traffic Control) providers and pilots are all well situated to observe and monitor wildlife activity.
+Airport staff, ATS/ATC (Air Traffic Service/Air Traffic Control) providers, and pilots are all well situated to observe and monitor wildlife hazards.
 If an effective communications and reporting system is in place, reports of wildlife activity can be relayed to airport wildlife control officers for action to disperse wildlife before a collision occurs.
 ATS providers often have an ideal vantage point to observe wildlife from the tower, and pilots often see bird activity in areas that are not visible to ATS providers and airport staff.
 Reports describing location, type and numbers of birds are useful to flight crews so they can avoid flocks of hazardous birds.
 Something as simple as operating aircraft with landing lights on helps birds to see and avoid oncoming aircraft.
 The key to tactical success in minimizing probability is an effective and refined communications network that informs all stakeholders.

-Despite ongoing efforts by responsible stakeholders in wildlife risk management, incidents will continue to occur.
+Despite ongoing efforts by responsible stakeholders in wildlife control, incidents will continue to occur.
 The last category in the system safety approach is to minimize severity.
 Manufacturers continue to improve designs and materials for airframes, engines and transparencies so that the severity of wildlife collisions is reduced.
 Pilots play a key role in reducing severity by continuing to upgrade skills to better manage their aircraft should an incident occur that affects aircraft controllability; and air operators provide the support and infrastructure for these pilot training programs.

 Some of the initiatives that pilots can take include: